VimWorkgroup/workproducts/examples/commands/nv_aA.md

 ### normal mode `a` and `A`

-`A` is bascially the short form of `$a`, and is useful when you have to append text to a line, for example when you forgot a semicolon or you want to add a comment to the line.
+`A` is basically the short form of `$a`, and is useful when you have to append text to a line, for example when you forgot a semicolon or you want to add a comment to the line.

 ![normal mode a and A](img/nv_aA_1.png)